A1029384756/cstring.dev.blog/posts/hijacking_pipewire_for_fun_and_profit.md

-The third section holds the meat of the application state such as the state for each "virtual device", the rules to use for application routing, the volume, and some state to do with passthrough (for things like screen sharing).
-Finally, the last section just holds data for general control flow as well as IPC.
+The third section holds the meat of the application state such as the state for each "virtual device", the rules to use for application routing, the volume, and some state to handle passthrough (for things like screen sharing).
+Finally, the last section just holds data for general control flow and IPC.
 Although this gives an idea of the data we keep on-hand, this doesn't explain *how* we actually do the routing.
 For this, we need to prepare ourselves for